Compute

 1. Log in to the UCS console.
 In the navigation pane, choose Fleets.

-2. On the Fleets tab, click the name of the federation-enabled fleet to access its details page.
+2. On the Fleets tab, click the name of the federation-enabled fleet to access the fleet console.

-3. Choose Storage in the navigation pane.
-On the PersistentVolumeClaims (PVCs) tab page, click Create PVC in the upper right corner.
+3. In the navigation pane, choose Storage.
+On the PersistentVolumeClaims (PVCs) tab, click Create PVC in the upper right corner.

 4. Specify basic information.